All posts

 • Placement on your core contributor list

-These personas are just a start.
-If you’re creating personas for your developer audiences, these may get you very close.
+These profiles are just a start.
+If you’re creating ICPs for your developer audiences, they may get you close.

-However, ensure you focus your personas around motivation, not who they are and what they do.
-You want to know what is going to motivate developers to engage with you first, then learn more about how to engage with them as they evolve in your community.
+Make sure you focus your profiles on motivation in addition to who developers are and what they do.
+You want to know what's going to motivate developers to engage with you first, then learn more about how to engage with them as they evolve in your community.

 This article was originally posted on Devocate, which joined the Common Room family in August 2022.
 For more developer relations insights and resources, check out the Common Room blog.
 Learn more about Common Room’s solution for DevRel teams if you're looking for an intelligent community growth platform to educate, empower, and enable your community.